Helplessly Hoping

-"Helplessly Hoping" is a 1969 song by the American folk rock group Crosby, Stills, and Nash written by Stephen Stills, and using both alliteration and wordplay in its lyrics.
-They recorded the song at Wally Heider's Studio 3, Hollywood in December 1968 during their first recording session as a group, with producer Paul Rothchild.
+"Helplessly Hoping" is a song released in 1969 by the American folk rock group Crosby, Stills, and Nash written by Stephen Stills.
+It was first recorded by Stephen Stills on a 1968 demo album released in 2007: Just Roll Tape.
+Crosby, Stills, and Nash first recorded the song at Wally Heider's Studio 3, Hollywood in December 1968 during their first recording session as a group, with producer Paul Rothchild.
 The song was first released by Atlantic Records on Crosby, Stills, and Nash's eponymous debut album on May 29, 1969.
 In June 1969, they released it as the B-side of their debut single "Marrakesh Express".

 Lyrics

-The song is about two lovers who don't know what to do in a psychological setting.
-Alliteration is used throughout the song; "Helplessly Hoping", "Wordlessly Watching", and "Stand by the Stairway".

-Wordplay is also employed — the chorus contains number words with dual meanings:
+The song was written for Judy Collins and is about Stephen Stills' struggles after their break-up.
+It uses both alliteration and wordplay in its lyrics: